February 26, 2026

 Yes.
 Younger age is independently associated with increased odds of matching based on multivariable analysis controlling for other variables.
 While ECFMG credentialing applies uniformly regardless of graduation date, many programs use YOG as a screening filter.
 Tier 1 specialties generally demonstrate greater flexibility.

 IMGs have significant representation in Internal Medicine, Family Medicine, Pediatrics, Psychiatry, and Pathology.
-In 2025, IMGs secured 25.9% of all PGY-1 positions, but representation varies: surgical subspecialties remain highly competitive—Orthopedic Surgery (0.9%), Otolaryngology (2.1%), and Dermatology (3.3%) have minimal IMG representation.
+In the 2026 Match, IMGs collectively secured a meaningful share of all PGY-1 placements, but representation varies sharply: surgical subspecialties remain highly competitive—Orthopedic Surgery, Otolaryngology, and Dermatology have minimal IMG representation.
+Family Medicine left 899 positions unfilled in 2026 (83.6% fill rate)—the largest pool of unfilled primary care positions and a meaningful access point for IMG applicants targeting realistic pathways.

 Generally, yes.
 Community programs fill 55–70% of PGY-1 positions with IMGs compared to only 22–30% at university programs.
 This difference begins at the interview stage: community programs allocate approximately 45% of interview slots to IMGs versus 15% at university programs.